Lon Horiuchi

 Lon Tomohisa Horiuchi (born June 9, 1954) is an American former Federal Bureau of Investigation (FBI) Hostage Rescue Team (HRT) sniper and former United States Army officer who was involved in the 1992 Ruby Ridge standoff and 1993 Waco siege.
 In 1997, Horiuchi was charged with manslaughter for killing Vicki Weaver at Ruby Ridge, who was unarmed while carrying an infant child.
-The charges were later dropped due to Constitutional supremacy, granting federal officers immunity from actions taken in the scope of their practice.
+The charges were dismissed due to constitutional supremacy granting federal officers immunity from state prosecution for actions taken within the scope of their duties.
+Subsequently, the dismissal was reversed on appeal to the Ninth Circuit; however, the then-sitting county prosecutor decided to drop the case.

 Early life and education

 Horiuchi was born in Hawaii on June 9, 1954 as the son of a U.S. Army officer.
 He later attended the United States Military Academy at West Point and graduated in 1976.
 He served as an infantry officer in the U.S. Army and subsequently joined the FBI.

 Ruby Ridge

 In 1992, while working at sniper position Sierra 4 for the FBI Hostage Rescue Team at Ruby Ridge, Horiuchi fired two shots, first at Randy Weaver, then Weaver's friend Kevin Harris – but this second shot killed the unarmed Vicki Weaver, Randy's wife.

 After his first shot hit and wounded Randy Weaver, Horiuchi fired a second shot at Harris as he retreated into a cabin.
 This shot wounded Harris after striking and killing Vicki Weaver, who was standing in the doorway holding her 10-month-old child.

 Following the conclusion of the trial of Randy Weaver and Kevin Harris in 1993, the U.S. Department of Justice (DOJ) created a "Ruby Ridge Task Force" to investigate allegations made by Weaver's defense attorney Gerry Spence.
 On June 10, 1994, the Task Force delivered its 542-page report to the DOJ Office of Professional Responsibility.
 The Report stated: "With regard to the two shots fired on August 22, we concluded that the first shot met the standard of 'objective reasonableness' the Constitution requires for the legal use of deadly force but that the second shot did not satisfy that standard."